Ship measurements: Definitions

 Beam – A measure of the width of the ship.
 There are two types:

 Beam, Overall (BOA), commonly referred to simply as Beam – The overall width of the ship measured at the widest point of the nominal waterline.

 Beam on Centerline (BOC) – Used for multihull vessels.
 The BOC for vessels is measured as follows: For a catamaran: the perpendicular distance from the centerline of one hull to the centerline of the other hull, measured at deck level.
 For a trimaran: the perpendicular distance between the centerline of the main hull and the centerline of either ama, measured at deck level.
-This term in typically used in conjunction with LOA (Length overall; see below).
+This term is typically used in conjunction with LOA (Length overall; see below).
 The ratio of LOA/BOC is used to estimate the stability of multihull vessels.
 The lower the ratio, the greater the vessel's stability.

 Carlin – Similar to beam, except running in a fore and aft direction.

 Complement – The full number of people required to operate a ship.
 Includes officers and crew; does not include passengers.
 The number of people assigned to a warship in peacetime may be considerably less than her full complement.

 Cube – The cargo carrying capacity of a ship, measured in cubic metres or feet.
 There are two common types:

 Bale Cube (or Bale Capacity) – The space available for cargo measured in cubic metres or feet to the inside of the cargo battens, on the frames, and to the underside of the beams.
 It is a measurement of capacity for cargo in bales or pallets, etc, where the cargo does not conform to the shape of the ship.

 Grain Cube (or Grain Capacity) – The maximum space available for cargo measured in cubic metres or feet, the measurement being taken to the inside of the shell plating of the ship or to the outside of the frames and to the top of the beam or underside of the deck plating.
 It is a measurement of capacity for cargoes such as grain, where the cargo flows to conform to the shape of the ship.

 Displacement – A measurement of the weight or mass of the vessel, at a given draught.